If your experiment needs statistics, you ought to have done a better experiment.Lord Ernest Rutherford, British physicist & Nobel prize winner

 What is an insight?

 Building a strong relationship with your customer begins with having an exceptionally good understanding of him or her.
-Similarly, marketing breakthroughs and bestselling innovations are often based on solid customer understanding, aka so-called customer insights.
+Similarly, marketing breakthroughs and bestselling innovations are often based on solid customer understanding, aka customer insights.
 If not the most recent one, Apple’s iPod is an excellent example to show the importance of such customer insights.
-The iPod was not the first digital music player in the industry when it launched, but it was the only one who offered customers what they needed, that is the largest number of songs in the smallest possible device.
+The iPod was not the first digital music player in the industry when it launched, but it was the only one who offered customers what they needed: the largest number of songs in the smallest possible device.

 Although customer insights are crucial, they are difficult to uncover and also to define.
 Everyone from agencies to companies and startups has a different understanding of what an insight is.
 At HYVE we are 100% aligned with the definition of Mohanbir Sawhney, Professor of Technology at the McCormick Foundation and Director of the Center for Research in Tech & Innovation of the Kellogg School of Management: a customer insight is “a fresh understanding, but not obvious, about consumers’ beliefs, values, desires, motives, emotions and needs, that can be translated into competitive advantage.”
 This definition describes several characteristics of an insight but the most important one reads as follows: insights rarely come from quantitative research!